Mr. Marmalade: Plot

-The scene opens with Emily watching TV while Lucy is "on the phone" with Mr. Marmalade.
+The scene opens with Emily watching TV while Lucy is “on the phone” with Mr. Marmalade.
 Emily also pretends to call Mr. Marmalade, angering Lucy.
 Lucy then demands that she wants to have a tea party.
-Emily reluctantly agrees and they have a tea party together, but Emily cuts it short to smoke a cigarette.
-She leaves and Bradley, Mr. Marmalade's assistant, enters much to Lucy's excitement and enthusiastically joins the tea party.
+Emily reluctantly agrees, and they have a tea party together, but Emily cuts it short to smoke a cigarette.
+She leaves and Bradley, Mr. Marmalade's assistant, enters, much to Lucy's excitement, and enthusiastically joins the tea party.
 Lucy asks why he is wearing sunglasses indoors at night, but Bradley evades the question.
 She also asks if there has been any more word about Mexico, but Bradley hasn't heard anything, citing that Mr. Marmalade is busy.
-Before Bradley can leave, Lucy pulls of his glasses to reveal a black eye.
+Before Bradley can leave, Lucy pulls off his glasses to reveal a black eye.
 He initially claims that it was an accident, but then admits that he received it for forgetting Mr. Marmalade's dry cleaning.

 He leaves and Emily returns.
-Emily's boyfriend, George arrives despite Lucy's claim that he is not allowed.
+Emily's boyfriend, George, arrives despite Lucy's claim that he is not allowed.
 George brings his step-brother, Larry, with him, and goes upstairs with Emily, apparently to have sex.
 Lucy and Larry talk to each other about their lives.
 Larry reveals that he has to repeat preschool, claiming that he didn't have enough friends.
 He quickly admits that the real reason was due to petty theft and a suicide attempt.
 Lucy offers to play doctor and asks him to take his shirt off.
 She pretends to replace his heart, but then asks him to take his pants off.
-Larry eventually agrees and after she inspects him, they switch roles.
-Lucy ends the scene pretending to be in pain saying, "you'll have to inspect me from head to toe."
+Larry eventually agrees, and after she inspects him, they switch roles.
+Lucy ends the scene pretending to be in pain, saying, “you'll have to inspect me from head to toe.”